 The San Vicente/Gower basin is a Tier C groundwater basin.
-The Ramona Municipal Water District (Ramona MWD) has entered into an agreement with the Water Authority to develop an SNMP for the Gower portion of the basin.
-As part of the SNMP, Ramona MWD will identify the salt and nutrient sources in the basin, as well as the basin capacity and loading estimates.
-It will consider recycled was use and recharge goals and objectives, and determine any necessary reductions to loading rates.
-Finally, it will propose mitigation measures, schedule completion tasks to identify measures to reduce or improve the Gower basin, and develop a monitoring plan.
+The Ramona Municipal Water District (Ramona MWD) entered into an agreement with the Water Authority to develop an SNMP for the Gower portion of the basin.
+The plan was completed in October 2013 (Ramona MWD, 2013).
+As part of the SNMP, Ramona MWD identified the salt and nutrient sources in the basin, as well as the basin capacity and loading estimates.
+It considered recycled water use and recharge goals and objectives, and determined necessary reductions to loading rates.
+Finally, it recommended mitigation measures, scheduled completion tasks to identify measures to reduce or improve the Gower basin, and developed a monitoring plan.

-For the Gower SNMP, Ramona MWD has compiled and analyzed water quality and other relevant data in GIS, developed a project workplan, and hosted several stakeholder meetings.
+For the Gower SNMP, Ramona MWD compiled and analyzed water quality and other relevant data in GIS, developed a project workplan, and hosted several stakeholder meetings.